syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

    naming convention is used:

-   * Bracketed names (`[...]') stand for predicates that check that the search hit is within something.
-For example, name `[;]' tests whether it is inside a comment (`;' is the Emacs-Lisp comment-start character), and name `[defun]' tests whether it is inside a defun.
+   * Bracketed names (`[...]') stand for predicates that check that the search hit is (entirely) within something.
+For example, name `[;]' means that each filtered search hit must be inside a comment (`;' is the Emacs-Lisp comment-start character), and name `[defun]' means each search hit must be inside a defun.

+   * A `~' in front of a name means "not".
+For example, `~[;]' means the filtered search hits must not be in comments.

    * Names that end in `...' indicate candidates that prompt you for more information.
 These names represent, not filter